Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 We needed to check the other end:

 The previous remodeler used the very same technique on this end, a 2x4 jack stud and a strong back.
 But this is not buried in an exterior wall, it's the end of a stub wall with the only sideways support supplied by how well secured the stub wall is into the floor and the trusses.
-And it really wasn't secured.
+And it really wasn't secured at all.
 You can see the spikes toenailed into the strong back.

-Also notice that the wiring is fastened to the strong back, which means this entire area was opened up but this remodeler just couldn't be troubled to add in more structure or put in more than four nails.
+Also notice that the wiring is fastened to the strong back, which means this entire area was open but this remodeler just couldn't be troubled to add in more structure or put in more than four nails.
 This is just not sufficient.
 Just a light hit with someone's hip could take the beam down.

-The beam itself was also problematic:
+The beam itself was also problematic so we started taking it out:

-This beam was installed 1/4" BELOW the ceiling surface, and the ceiling sheetrock was left in place over the beam.
+This beam was installed 1/4" BELOW the ceiling surface, and the ceiling sheetrock was left in place OVER the beam.
 Sheetrock cannot carry a load, it just compresses into powder.
-It should have been cut away and the beam positioned higher and in actual contact and nailed to every truss.
+It should have been cut away and the beam positioned higher and in actual contact with and nailed to every truss.
 But there were only six nails toenailed up through the sheetrock into the trusses.

 Astonishing.

 It had to be replaced.
-We first checked the ceiling height in several places and found it dropped a half an inch right about center span of the beam.
+We first checked the ceiling height in several places and found it dropped a half an inch, right about center span of the beam.
 So we built a temporary wall at the height of our longest measurement, which happened to be exactly eight feet:

 This brought the ceiling even.
 We demolished the posts: